OpenFn/gen/README.md

 We use an "in-project" venv , which means a `.venv` folder will be created when you run `poetry install`.

-We call out to a live python environment from node, using a library called `node-calls-python`.
-We pass in the path to the local `.venv` folder so that the node-python bindings can see your poetry environment.

-The `node-calls-python` setup currently relies on a hard-coded python version.
-If the python version is changed, this value will need updating.

 All python is invoked through `entry.py`, which loads the environment properly so that relative imports work.

-You can invoke entry.py directly (ie, without HTTP) through bun from the root:
+You can invoke entry.py directly (ie, without HTTP or any intermedia js) through bun from the root:

 ```
 bun py echo tmp/payload.json
 ```

-## Installation Troubleshooting

-- Ensure all dependencies are installed
-- Ensure you've run `bun install` (unusual for Bun)
-- Maybe install node-gyp explicitly?
-- Ensure that `node-calls-python` has been built.
-In `node_modules/node-calls-python` there should be a `Relesae` folder with stuff inside.

 ## Docker